Korean, Edit

 ④ Duodenum (25 cm)

-○ Nucleases : DNA, RNA → Nucleotides
+○ Nuclease: DNA, RNA → nucleotides

-○ Mucus : Maintains flexibility of the contents in the lumen (lubricant function)
+○ Mucus: Maintains flexibility of the contents in the lumen (lubricant function)

 ○ About 90% of water is absorbed in the small intestine